NBKRedSpy/QM_StorageSort/SteamReadMe.txt

 [h1]Storage Sort, Drop, and Single Drop[/h1]

-[h1]Important Notes for Opt In Beta[/h1]

-For users that are running the opt in beta, please see the documentation [url=https://github.com/NBKRedSpy/QM_StorageSort/blob/beta/README.md]here[/url] instead.

 [h1]Docs[/h1]

 Features:
 [list]
 [*]Adds a Sort hotkey to the containers in a raid as well as cargo screens in space.
 Both default to S.
 [*]Adds the ability to sort the merc's backpack when in a raid.
 Defaults to Shift+S.
-[*]Adds a Drop All hotkey to containers.
+[*]Adds a Drop All hotkey to containers and corpses.
 Defaults to D.
 [*]Adds the context menu command "Drop One".
 [/list]

 Each feature can be disabled in the configuration by setting the key to None.

-The drop key is useful when dropping gas from barrels in one keystroke.
+The drop all key is useful when dropping gas from barrels in one keystroke.

 The "Drop One" command is useful when dropping a single item from a stack to keep a door open.
 For example, a piece of plastic.